stclaird/Cloud-IP-Address-Ranges/README.md

 # Cloud IP to DB
-This project creates a SQLite database containing CIDR records from large Cloud Providers platforms.
+This project creates a SQLite database containing CIDR records from large and large-ish Cloud Providers platforms.
 Currently, the project imports IP CIDR networks from the following:

 - Amazon Web Services (AWS)
 - Google Cloud (GCP)